Cindy WOD Workout – A Beastly Strategy Guaranteed to Improve Your PR

 While you do not want to fatigue yourself begin, you begin the Cindy WOD, you still need to be sufficiently warmed up.
 Here’s how you can do it:

 - Perform a few air squats, scapular hangs (pull your shoulder blades together) and incline push ups.
 Then perform a round of Cindy WOD at 50 % effort.

 Final Cindy WOD Tips

 - Tell yourself that quitting is NOT an option.
-Repeat this mantra from the 15 minute mark onward.
+Repeat this mantra during the entire Cindy WOD.

 - Focus on your breathing, slowing it down and breathing through your diaphragm

 - Visualize – mentally rehearse your workout before you do it.
 See yourself completing your workout perfectly with no rest – and smashing out your goal.
 Then it is simply a matter of following through